Skip to Main Content

 6. Preview your course and release it to your students

-By default, new NILE courses are unavailable to students, so you will need to make your course available for them to see it.
+By default, new NILE courses are unavailable to students, so you will need to make your course available in order for them to see it.
 However, before making your course available it's a good idea to check how the course will appear to students by using the Student Preview feature built into the Blackboard interface.

 7. More help and support